TaekAndBrendan/easyfm/README.md

 ### 3.1 STABLE (version 1.0.1)

-Release date: September 2021 easyfm is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.
+Release date: September 2021 **_easyfm_** is made up of six programs and packages (See LICENSE), mainly written in Python 3.7+.

 ### 3.2 INSTALLATION
-Windows and Mac OS: Please download the program from https://github.com/TaekAndBrendan/easyfm/exe.
+Windows and Mac OS: Please download the program from [this link](https://github.com/TaekAndBrendan/easyfm/exe).
 Unzip the folder and double-click easyfm.exe.

-Linux: To install easyfm, run the following series of commands.
+Linux: To install **_easyfm_**, run the following series of commands.

 ~~~
 # Create the virtual environment
 python -m venv venv
 source venv/bin/activate

 # Get source
 git clone https://github.com/TaekAndBrendan/easyfm
 cd easyfm

 # Install packages
 pip install -U -r requirements.txt

 # Run
 python easyfm.py
 ~~~

 ### 3.3 License

-easyfm is provided under the MIT license and is based on other open-source software and Python packages:
+**_easyfm_** is provided under the MIT license and is based on other open-source software and Python packages:

 * [Biopython](https://biopython.org/wiki/Documentation)  for biological data computation
 * [PyQt5](https://pypi.org/project/PyQt5/) for a Python binding of the cross-platform GUI toolkit Qt